StavFaran92/Quadtree/README.md

 - [x] Documentation

 # How to use
-Simply copy the `Quadtree.h` file from the `src/` foldier and place it in your project, that is it! you can see usage examples of the Quadtree in the Examples folder, an explenation on how to build the examples is below
+Simply copy the `Quadtree.h` file from the `src/` folder and place it in your project, that is it! you can see usage examples of the Quadtree in the `src/Examples/` folder, an explanation on how to build the examples is below

 # Build Examples
 Quadtree examples use SFML in order to display, here is how you should use it: